mercadolibre/meli-card-drawer-ios/README.md

 #### Using [Swift Package Manager](https://github.com/apple/swift-package-manager)

 Add `MLCardDrawer` as a dependency.
-Addingto the following line in `dependencies`value of your `Package.swift`.
+Adding the following line in `dependencies`value of your `Package.swift`.

 ```swift
   dependencies: [